 The avalanche forecasters then write up the bulletin and produce the hazard map.
 Before being sent out, everything is carefully read through and corrected again.
 At 5 pm every day, the products must be published, so just before this the radio station SRF 1 broadcasts a live interview with the main shift.
 In the meantime, a translation agency will have translated the German original of the "Snowpack and weather" text into French, Italian and English.
 The translations are checked by the avalanche forecasters and published by 6 pm at the latest.

 The text of the avalanche bulletin concerning „Snowpack and weather“, which has already been written before the briefing by the forecaster on duty, is proofread and edited if necessary.
-The avalanche forecasters then compose the danger description for each individual danger region and produce the avalanche danger map.
-Before being sent out, everything is carefully read through and corrected again.
-At 5 pm every day, the products must be published, so just before this the radio station SRF 1 broadcasts a live interview with the backup shift.
+The avalanche forecasters then compose the danger description for each individual danger region.
+Before being published, everything is carefully read through and corrected again.
+At 5 pm every day, the products must be published, so just before this the radio station SRF 1 broadcasts a live interview with an avalanche forecaster.
 In the meantime, a translation agency will have translated the German original of the "Snowpack and weather" text into French, Italian and English.
 The translations are checked by the avalanche forecasters and published by 6 pm at the latest.

 Analysis and visualisation

-The avalanche bulletin is produced using the bulletin editor specially developed for this purpose at the SLF.
+The avalanche bulletin is produced using SAFE, a bulletin editor developed at the SLF and partly in collaboration with the Tyrol Avalanche Warning Service.

-For the danger assessment and the danger description, the avalanche forecasters assign a danger level with the click of a mouse to each of Switzerland's more then 140 warning regions and supplement these by inputting the areas particularly affected.
+The danger assessment and description are carried out separately for dry avalanches (avalanche problems new snow, wind slabs, old snow and no distinct avalanche problem) and wet avalanches (avalanche problems wet snow and gliding snow).
+The avalanche forecasters assigns the danger level to each of Switzerland’s more then 140 warning regions and supplement these by inputting the areas particularly affected.
 Warning regions with a similar avalanche situation are grouped together as 'danger regions' depending on the conditions prevailing at the time.
 No assessment is made for largely snow-free warning regions.

 Catalogue of standard phrases for automatic translation

 The avalanche forecasters compile a specific danger description for each danger region.
 Especially in the mornings, the time frame between the arrival of the observations from the field and the publication time is too limited to produce a manual translation.
-In this light, a fully automatic translation system was developed at the SLF.
+In this light, a fully automatic translation system was developed at the SLF, which is now used by many avalanche warning services in Europe.
 It is based on a catalogue of predefined phrases which have already been translated into all the required languages and saved in the database.
 When producing the bulletin, the danger descriptions are not written freely but made up of these phrases, meaning that they are immediately available in all the relevant languages.
 To cover every possible situation, the individual phrases do not have a fixed structure.
 They consist of individual segments, which are selected from various predefined options.
 Paper on the catalogue of standard phrases: download as a .pdf file